Bureau of Labor Statistics (BLS), Department of Labor.

 Start Supplemental Information

-BLS intends to renew memberships in the TAC for another three years.
 The Bureau often faces highly technical issues while developing and maintaining the accuracy and relevancy of its data on employment and unemployment, prices, productivity, and compensation and working conditions.
 These issues range from how to develop new measures to how to make sure that existing measures account for the ever-changing economy.
-The BLS presents issues and then draws on the specialized expertise of Committee members representing specialized fields within the academic disciplines of economics, statistics and survey design.
-Committee members are also invited to bring to the attention of BLS, issues that have been identified in the academic literature or in their own research.
+BLS presents issues and then draws on the specialized expertise of Committee members representing specialized fields within the academic disciplines of economics, statistics and survey design.
+Committee members are also invited to bring to the attention of BLS issues that have been identified in the academic literature or in their own research.

 Nominations: BLS is looking for committed TAC members who have a strong interest in, and familiarity with, BLS data.
 The Agency is looking for nominees who use and have a comprehensive understanding of economic statistics.
-The U.S. Bureau of Labor Statistics is committed to bringing greater diversity of thought, perspective, and experience to its advisory committees.
+BLS is committed to bringing greater diversity of thought, perspective, and experience to its advisory committees.
 Nominees from all races, gender, age, and disabilities are encouraged to apply.
 Interested persons may nominate themselves or may submit the name of another person who they believe to be interested in and qualified to serve on the TAC.
 Nominations may also be submitted by organizations.
 Nominations should include the name, address, and telephone number of the candidate.
 Each nomination should include a summary of the candidate's training or experience relating to BLS data specifically, or economic statistics more generally and a curriculum vitae.
 In selecting TAC members, BLS will consider individuals nominated in response to this notice, as well as other qualified individuals.
 Candidates should not submit information they do not want publicly disclosed.
 BLS will conduct a basic background check of candidates before their appointment to the TAC.
 The background check will involve accessing publicly available, internet-based sources.
 BLS will contact nominees for information on their status as registered lobbyists.
 Anyone currently subject to federal registration requirements as a lobbyist is not eligible for appointment to the TAC.
 Nominees should be aware of the time commitment for attending meetings and actively participating in the work of the TAC.
 Historically, this has meant a commitment of at least two days per year.

 End Supplemental Information